Cops Finally Nab Suspect in Brazen Execution of Microsoft Exec

 For almost a year, Jared Bridegan’s family anxiously waited for authorities to track down whoever was responsible for fatally shooting the 33-year-old Microsoft executive as he tried to move a tire in the middle of a quiet residential Florida road—with his toddler still in the car.

 On Wednesday, that day finally came, with Jacksonville authorities announcing the arrest of Henry Tenon.
-He was charged with several crimes, including conspiracy to commit murder, second-degree murder, and child abuse.
+He was charged with several crimes, including conspiracy to commit murder, second-degree murder with a weapon, accessory after the fact to a capital felony, and child abuse.

-“We know that Henry Tenon did not act alone,” State Attorney Melissa Nelson said on Wednesday, noting that their investigation is ongoing and that Tenon’s arrest warrant will remain sealed for 30 days.
+Authorities did not give any details about the evidence that led to Tenon’s arrest, his alleged motive for the murder, or any relationship between him and Bridegan.
+However, State Attorney Melissa Nelson stressed, “We know that Henry Tenon did not act alone.”

+Court records obtained by The Daily Beast show that Tenon has a lengthy criminal history, including 10 instances of driving with a suspended or revoked license.
+He has prior convictions for misdemeanor battery and burglary.
+He has been locked up at the John E. Goode Pre-Trial Detention Facility since Aug.
+18, 2022, after he was arrested for possession of a weapon by a convicted felon, driving while his license was suspended or revoked, and unlawful speeding, jail records state.

 Authorities say that on Feb.
 16, 2022, Bridegan came upon a tire in the middle of the road as he was on his way back home to St. Augustine after dropping off his twins from a previous marriage at his ex-wife’s house.
-Leaving his two-year-old daughter in the backseat of his Volkswagen Atlas to briefly move the obstacle, Bridegan was shot multiple times.
+He was shot multiple times just as he got out of his Volkswagen Atlas to briefly move the obstacle.

-Bridegan’s unharmed toddler, one of two daughters he shares with his wife Kirsten Bridegan, was still strapped into her car seat when a passerby drove by about three minutes later.
+Bridegan’s unharmed two-year-old daughter, one of two kids he shares with his wife Kirsten Bridegan, was still strapped into her car seat when a passerby drove by about three minutes later.
 When police arrived, they noted that his car’s emergency lights were flashing and the tire was still in the middle of the road.
 Bridegan was lying next to his open driver's door.

 “This was a planned and targeted ambush and murder.
 The ruthless homicide has pained our community,” Jacksonville Beach Police Chief Gean Paul Smith said during a Wednesday press conference.
 “He was gunned down in cold blood.”